-The PAUS project (Personrörlighet för Akademin med Utbildningsfokus och Studentmedverkan) provides personal mobility opportunities for the seven Swedish higher education institutions (HEIs), which are participating, whereby employees could spend part of their working time at an external organization.
+The PAUS project (Personrörlighet för Akademin med Utbildningsfokus och Studentmedverkan) provides personal mobility opportunities for the seven Swedish higher education institutions (HEIs), which are participating, whereby employees could spend part of their working time at an external organisation.

 About the project:

-- Enables all employees - teachers, researchers, technical and administrative staff and PhD students - to perform a short-term assignment in a company or organization outside academia, in order to bring new knowledge and new perspectives to education, research or other activities back to KI.
+- Enables all employees - teachers, researchers, technical and administrative staff and PhD students - to perform a short-term assignment in a company or organisation outside academia, in order to bring new knowledge and new perspectives to education, research or other activities back to KI.

 - Creates added value for both parts through establishing new collaborative opportunities, such as degree projects and research collaborations.

 - Encourages staff mobility as a part of the overall university strategic collaborative capacity.

 The application was open to all KI employees (teachers, researchers, technical and administrative staff).
 KI encourages applicants to utilise the opportunity to start new collaborations with external organisations, as well as strengthen existing collaborations with partners.

 - Enrich collaboration between KI and the receiving organisation.

 - Be well defined and part of the daily operations of the receiving organisation, i.e. the suggested assignment should not be presented as a separate assignment solely for PAUS.

 - Be challenging and give the applicant the possibility to develop their competences and acquire new skills.